-Trump visits African-American history museum
+Trump pledges to unite 'divided country' after African-American history museum visit

 - Trump's visit coincides with Black History Month

-Washington (CNN)President Donald Trump will visit the National Museum of African-American History and Culture for the first time on Tuesday morning.
+Washington (CNN)President Donald Trump pledged Tuesday to combat bigotry and unite what he called a "divided country" after wrapping up his first visit to the National Museum of African American History and Culture.

+"Today and every day of my presidency I pledge to do everything I can to continue that promise of freedom for African-Americans and for every American," Trump said, calling his tour "a meaningful reminder of why we have to fight bigotry and hatred and intolerance."

+"We're going to bring this country together.
+We have a divided country that's been divided for many, many years, but we're going to bring it together," he added.

+Trump also took the opportunity to address the recent spate of anti-Semitic incidents, heeding calls from Jewish leaders and Democrats to speak out.

+He called the recent threats against Jewish community centers "horrible and painful and a very sad reminder of the work that must still be one to root out hate and prejudice."

-Housing and Urban Development nominee Ben Carson and his wife, Candy Carson, will join Trump, according to a source familiar with the museum visit.
-Other expected guests include Sen. Tim Scott, R-South Carolina, Alveda King and several members of Carson's family.
+He was joined at the museum by daughter, Ivanka Trump, Housing and Urban Development nominee Ben Carson and his wife, Candy Carson, Sen. Tim Scott, R-South Carolina, and presidential aide and former "Apprentice" contestant Omarosa Manigault, among others.

-The visit was arranged by presidential aide and former "Apprentice" contestant Omarosa Manigault, the source said.
+The visit was arranged by Manigault, a source familiar with the visit said.
 The source added that the visit was originally penciled in for mid-January but was effectively nixed at that time by the Secret Service, citing security concerns.

 Trump's visit to the museum, which opened last September, coincides with Black History Month.
 Trump first marked the event at the beginning of the month hosting a listening session with what the White House described as African-American leaders.

-The attendees did not include leaders from top African-American advocacy groups such as the NAACP or the National Urban League, but instead featured Trump sitting alongside several of his campaign's top black supporters and members of his administration, including Carson and Omarosa.
+The attendees did not include leaders from top African-American advocacy groups such as the NAACP or the National Urban League, but instead featured Trump sitting alongside several of his campaign's top black supporters and members of his administration, including Carson and Manigault.

 Last week, Trump again drew questions as he touted his outreach efforts, claiming that Rep. Elijah Cummings, a Democratic member of the Congressional Black Caucus, canceled a meeting with Trump because it would be "bad politics."